 Your veterinarian will perform a complete physical examination of your cat, including a thorough examination of the eyes to look for possible trauma.
 He will obtain a medical history from you including any other symptoms you may have noticed or recent illness.

-If there is suspicion of systemic disease he may wish to perform further tests, some of which may include:
+If there is suspicion of a systemic disease he may wish to perform further tests, some of which may include:

-Specific tests for infection and systemic diseases (FeLV, FIV, toxoplasmosis etc).
+- Specific tests for infection and systemic diseases (FeLV, FIV, toxoplasmosis etc.)

-Blood pressure test to check for hypertension.
+- Blood pressure test to check for hypertension.

-Thoracic X-rays to check for fungal diseases or tumours.
+- Thoracic X-rays to check for fungal diseases or tumours.

-Ultrasound of the eye if an injury is suspected.
+- Ultrasound of the eye if an injury is suspected.

-Ultrasound to look for fluid in the abdomen (if FIP is suspected).
+- Ultrasound to look for fluid in the abdomen (if FIP is suspected).

-Fluorescein staining to evaluate for corneal ulcers.
+- Fluorescein staining to evaluate for corneal ulcers.

-Tonometry to check the intraocular pressure of the eye.
+- Tonometry to check the intraocular pressure of the eye.
 Uveitis usually results in lower intraocular pressure, however, with chronic cases, cats can often develop secondary glaucoma.

-Examination of the eye with an ophthalmoscope, a small handheld device which enables your veterinarian to examine the inside of the eye.
+- Examination of the eye with an ophthalmoscope, a small handheld device which enables your veterinarian to examine the inside of the eye.